tt-isv-org/scc/tutorial/index.md

 * The OpenShift CLI (oc)
 * A bash or zsh terminal (or similar)
 * An OpenShift project to work in

+> **NOTE**: This tutorial demonstrates how SCCs can manage file access permissions and ownership settings using Linux features like user, group, file system group, and supplemental groups.
+For a refresher on these features, check out "[Learn Linux, 101: Manage file permissions and ownership](https://developer.ibm.com/tutorials/l-lpic1-104-5/)."

 ## Steps